colindembovsky/cols-agent-tasks/extension-overview.md

 ## Release Notes

+### 1.1.60
+- No task updates - added Tokenize task to extension manifest.

 ### 1.1.59
 - No task updates - just added a PayPal donate button to the extension manifest.